 Intellectual and Developmental Disabilities (IDD) Services

-Crisis Prevention and Stabilization Services – The Crisis Stabilization Team (CST) supports adults 18-up, enrolled in the Developmental Disabilities Administration, and residing in King County who may be experiencing a mental health, environmental, vocational, or behavioral crisis.
-Counselors provide short term episodic crisis prevention, response, interventions, and stabilization.
-Our community based interventions and prevention services include a comprehensive evaluation of historical and current information and a host of supportive services such as: collaborative contacts, after hour contacts, emergency team meetings, and referrals to both planned and emergency respite.
+Crisis Prevention and Stabilization Services – The Crisis Stabilization Team (CST) supports adults 18+, enrolled in the Developmental Disabilities Administration, and residing in King County who may be experiencing a mental health, environmental, vocational, or behavioral crisis.
+Counselors provide short-term episodic crisis prevention, response, interventions, and stabilization.
+Our community-based interventions and prevention services include a comprehensive evaluation of historical and current information and a host of supportive services such as collaborative contacts, after-hour contacts, emergency team meetings, and referrals to both planned and emergency respite.
 The goal is to connect and integrate supports and services creating a system where an individual can thrive and succeed while being understood.

-STAR – Substance Treatment and Recovery: The STAR program provides Substance Use Disorder Services tailored to individuals with IDD.
+STAR – Substance Treatment and Recovery: The STAR program provides Addiction Treatment and Substance Use Disorder Services tailored to individuals with IDD.
 These range from smoking cessation to inpatient treatment options for addiction.

 IDD Services also provides training and consultation for community members, support systems, and individuals.

 These services are funded through private pay, insurance, Medicare, and Provider One Medicaid, grants and contracts with King County and Washington State Developmental Disabilities Administration, and the Division of Vocational Rehabilitation.